 Could you be an Anna Chaplain?

-We're now looking to recruit a second cohort of Anna Chaplains, as we seek to create a network across our diocese.
+We're now looking to recruit our next cohort of Anna Chaplains, as we seek to create a network across our diocese.
 Could you be a person who ministers to the elderly in your local community?
 Are you a church leader who would like to recruit an Anna Chaplain to your parish, benefice or cluster?
 If so, you can download some details of the process that is involved, the training that is given, and an application form from here:

 Frequently Asked Questions